OmarCloud20/s3-static-website-terraform/README.md

   }
 }
 ```
+Notes:

-Note: Terragrunt will automatically merge the configuration from the `terragrunt.hcl` file in the environment directory with the configuration from the `terragrunt.hcl` file in the application directory.
+- Terragrunt will automatically merge the configuration from the `terragrunt.hcl` file in the environment directory with the configuration from the `terragrunt.hcl` file in the application directory.
 Terragrunt will also automatically create the S3 bucket and DynamoDB table if they do not exist; therefore, ensure the name of the S3 bucket is unique.
-The `profile` option is optional and is used to specify the AWS profile to use.
+- The `profile` option is optional and is used to specify the AWS profile to use.

 8. This is an example of a directory structure for a development environment with a single application named `myapp` with a static website.
 The same structure can be used for the production environment.
 The final directory structure should look like the following example: